 Cleaning is done manually for fragile or difficult-to-clean reusable medical devices and in settings without automatic units.
-Where manual cleaning methods are used, these should comply with Standard AS/NZS 4815: 2006, Standard AS/NZS 4187: 2014, or equivalent international standards, whichever is relevant to the type of healthcare facility.
+Where manual cleaning methods are used, these should comply with AS 5369:2023, or equivalent international standards e.g. International Organisation for Standardisation (ISO) or European Standard (EN), whichever is relevant to the type of healthcare facility.